The Town of Bennett's Animal Control Department is overseen by the Community Services Department.

 East side of Bennett (303) 291-7132

-To report an animal control violation within the Town of Bennett, please fill out this form and return it or mail it to Town Hall, 207 Muegge Way
+To report an animal control violation within the Town of Bennett, please fill out a complaint form.

 If any person or animal is bitten or attacked by another domestically owned animal, immediately call 911 for local law enforcement.